espressif/arduino-esp32/libraries/BluetoothSerial/README.md

 ### How to use it?

-There are 3 basic use cases: phone, other ESP32 or any MCU with BT serial module
+There are 3 basic use cases: phone, other ESP32 or any MCU with a Bluetooth serial module

 #### Phone